sergiomartins8/test-automation-bootstrap/docs/documentation.md

 #### Enable SSL on HTTP
 By default, Transport Layer has SSL enabled as well as SSL on HTTP layer.

-> ⚠️ Thus, as SSL on HTTP layer is enabled, it will require that all clients that connect to Elasticsearch have to configure SSL connection for HTTP, this includes all the current configured parts of the stack (e.g Logstash, Kibana, Curator, etc) plus any library/binding that connects to Elasticsearch from your application code.
+> ⚠️ Since SSL on HTTP layer is enabled, it will require that all clients that connect to Elasticsearch have to configure SSL connection for HTTP, this includes all the current configured parts of the stack (e.g Logstash, Kibana, Curator, etc) plus any library/binding that connects to Elasticsearch from your application code.

-In order to send out your logs to logstash use the [DistributedReportListener](../src/test/java/io/company/utils/listeners/DistributedReportListener.java) class.
+In order to send out your logs to logstash use the [DistributedReportListener](../ui-tests/test/java/io/company/utils/listeners/DistributedReportListener.java) class.
 It has a base implementation, but tailored it accordingly.

 ##### Example
 ```shell script
 $ mvn clean test -Dlistener=${package}/utils/listeners/DistributedReportListener.java
 ```

+### Service Monitoring